Kinto/kinto/cliquet_docs/reference/notifications.rst

 #############

-Knowing some records have been modified in a resource is very useful to integrate a Cliquet-based application with other services.
+Knowing some records have been modified in a resource is very useful to integrate a Kinto-Core-based application with other services.

 For example, a search service that gets notified everytime something has changed, can continuously update its index.

-Cliquet leverages Pyramid's built-in event system and produces the following
+Kinto-Core leverages Pyramid's built-in event system and produces the following
 events:

-- :class:`cliquet.events.ResourceRead`: a read operation occured on the resource.
+- :class:`kinto.core.events.ResourceRead`: a read operation occured on the resource.

-- :class:`cliquet.events.ResourceChanged`: a resource **is being changed**.
+- :class:`kinto.core.events.ResourceChanged`: a resource **is being changed**.
 This event occurs synchronously within the transaction and within the request/response cycle.
 Commit is not yet done and rollback is still possible.